 Find chocolate products in supermarkets

-You’ll find many chocolate products in any Swiss supermarket, from high-end truffles to affordable private-label bars.
-On top of that, there may be locally and regionally produced chocolates.
-For genuine lovers, a shopping trip in supermarkets is a delight in itself.
-The flat bars make for excellent souvenirs as well, as most of them can be kept for months.
+You’ll find many chocolate products in any Swiss supermarket.
+The options range from exquisite truffles to affordable bars.
+There may also be locally and regionally produced chocolates.
+Flat chocolate bars are excellent souvenirs: most of them can be kept for months.

-- Gottlieber, mostly known for its “Hüppen”: thin, crepe-like cookie rolls filled with chocolate or gourmet cream;
+- Gottlieber is known for its “Hüppen”: thin, crepe-like cookie rolls filled with chocolate or gourmet cream.

 Explore vegan chocolate options

-- many dark chocolate bars are vegan.
-Check the ingredients to make sure;
+- Many dark chocolate bars are vegan.
+Check the ingredients to make sure.

 Order Swiss chocolate online